 CRMs allow you to see and easily keep tabs on how deals are progressing.
 That kind of insight, straightforward organization, and alignment between pipeline and process make carrying out deals considerably easier than it would be otherwise.

-4. Get comprehensive visibility into your individual and team performance.
+4. Gain comprehensive visibility into performance.

 Tracking and closing deals in a CRM often rests, in part, on understanding both your reps' individual performance and overall team's success.
 It's important to know which team members are overachieving and under-performing.
 You need to be able to see what specific tactics are working for your best reps and where certain team members have room for improvement.